-WHERE A CITY STARTED SMALL AND EXAMPLED ITS SYSTEM
+WHERE A CITY STARTED SMALL AND EXPANDED ITS SYSTEM

-In Santa Clara, they started out with a small system aimed to serve 3 very large customers - with the intention of crewing it over time to increase revenue.
+Santa Clara started out with a small system aimed to serve 3 very large customers - with the intention of growing its customer base over time to increase revenue.
 In 2000, Santa Clara started with a 26-mile fiber loop with revenue of \$350,000.
 By 2012 the system had grown to 57 miles of fiber, with \$2.13 million in revenue that returned \$300,000-\$500,000 annually to Santa Clara.
 It should be noted that in Santa Clara, the system was geared to serve commercial customers primarily in the social media and web search sectors.
-Santa Clara does show a path of how to start with a smaller system and grow it over time.
+Santa Clara demonstrates a path of how to start with a smaller system and grow it over time.